codeuniversity/code-idp/README.md

 yarn dev
 ```
 This should automatically open your browser with the correct url, otherwise open `http://127.0.0.1:3000` in your browser.

-When you run with `yarn dev` you have hot reload on certain parts -> meaning the page in the browser will automatically update if you changed something
-if you need to force the app to restart simply press C-c (control-c) to interrupt the program and run `yarn dev` again
+Note that when you run with `yarn dev`, hot reload is running on certain parts of the application, meaning that the page in the browser will automatically update if you change the code.
+If however you need to force the app to restart simply press C-c (control-c) to interrupt the program and run `yarn dev` again.

 > Note you don't need to setup up a local `Kubernetes` environment if you do not specifically need to work with Kubernetes entities (This was written on the 20.02.2024 so possibly subject to change).